NatsukiBot/api/README.md

 Any person has the ability to view the data, but can not modify, create, or delete data from the server.

-Data used from the API can be used to create websites, analytics, and metrics.
+Data used from the API can be used to create websites, analytics, metrics, etc.

 The API itself complies with the Discord TOS; usage of the data must also comply.